 When thinking of unique accommodation, chances are that you’ll start with the much-imitated Swedish ICEHOTEL.
 Start with a trip to the ICEBAR where cocktails are served in – you guessed it – glasses made of ice before heading to the restaurant where plates are equally frosty.
 You’ll even come away sporting a certificate of the day’s temperatures – both inside and out.
 Nearby, you’ll find excellent skiing opportunities while, for a spot of culture, the local Sámi village answers all your questions on the life of Sweden’s hardy indigenes.

 More recent offerings include the Kirkenes Snowhotel in Norway.
 Smaller than its counterparts, it’s truly a designer hotel – meaning intimate atmospheres and excellent service, a warm respite from icy climes.
 You’ll also enjoy impressive Norwegian fjord views along with husky sledding and arctic king crab fishing while those with a healthy dose of good luck might catch a glimpse of the inimitable Northern Lights.
 If you continue to travel in Norway, you’ll also find the world’s most northerly ice hotel, in Alta.
 Here, thrilling snowmobile excursions and crystalline igloos set it apart.
 And, the new kid on the block, the Tromso Ice Domes offer nights in the chiller a stone's throw from Norway's Northern Lights capital.

-There’s also Finland’s Lainio Snow Village, a collection of grottos that combine art galleries, igloos and a lively bar; it’s probably the most comprehensive complex with ice-hewn rooms and suites leading to a warm subterranean area complete with fireplaces, an ice cocktail bar and even a chapel.
-Lastly, there's Canada's Hotel de Glace.
-While you'll have to change continents, it's only ten minutes from downtown Québec.
-And, it's well worth the trip with ice slides, cauterised translucent bricks and grand sculptures all making an appearance.The giant friezes depicting folklore scenes are particularly impressive.
+Across the border in Finland, Lainio Snow Village is a collection of grottos that combine art galleries, igloos and a lively bar; it’s probably the most comprehensive complex with ice-hewn rooms and suites leading to a warm subterranean area complete with fireplaces, an ice cocktail bar and even a chapel.
+But the Finns haven't stopped there, as you'll also find such ice hotel classics as Kemi SnowCastle and the ever-popular Arctic SnowHotel, which offers both ice rooms and glass igloos for the complete Nordic experience.